-- 1) Prevent activities that directly or indirectly alter, disturb, or destroy significant historical sites and buildings within the Town of Turtle. - 2) Continue installing historical markers and other signage identifying important historical people, places and events throughout the Town of Turtle. - 3) Complete improvements to attract tourism and interest in the Railroad 5-Arch Bridge and surrounding area.
+1. Prevent activities that directly or indirectly alter, disturb, or destroy significant historical sites and buildings within the Town of Clinton.

+- 2. Continue installing historical markers and other signage identifying important historical people, places and events throughout the Town of Clinton. - 3.
+Continue the maintenance and upkeep of cemeteries in the Town of Clinton.